MalikAshharAli/DECISION-TREE-IMPLEMENTATION/README.md

 This repository contains a comprehensive implementation and visualization of a Decision Tree Classifier using Scikit-learn.
 The project demonstrates how decision trees can be used to classify or predict outcomes based on a chosen dataset.

   Project Objectives

-Build a Decision Tree model using Scikit-learn
+1.Build a Decision Tree model using Scikit-learn

-Visualize the structure of the Decision Tree
+2.Visualize the structure of the Decision Tree

-Evaluate and analyze the model’s performance
+3.Evaluate and analyze the model’s performance

-Gain insights from the decision-making process of the model
+4.Gain insights from the decision-making process of the model

   Contents

-decision_tree.ipynb: Jupyter Notebook containing:
+1.decision_tree.ipynb: Jupyter Notebook containing:

-Data preprocessing
+2.Data preprocessing

-Model training and evaluation
+3.Model training and evaluation

-Tree visualization
+4.Tree visualization

-Result analysis
+5.Result analysis

-Sample dataset (or mention your dataset source)

   Visualization

 The project includes visual representations of the trained decision tree to better understand how features are used for making decisions.

   Tools & Technologies
-Python

-Scikit-learn

-Pandas
+1.Python

+2.Scikit-learn

+3.Pandas

-Matplotlib / Seaborn
+4.Matplotlib / Seaborn

-Graphviz / Plotly (for visualization, if used)
+5.Graphviz / Plotly ( for Visualization )

   Deliverables

-A clean and well-documented notebook
+1.A clean and well-documented notebook

-Interactive and graphical visualization of the decision tree
+2.Interactive and graphical visualization of the decision tree

-Performance metrics and model interpretation
+3.Performance metrics and model interpretation

   Use Case

 This implementation can be used as a starting point for classification problems using decision trees and is ideal for learning, academic purposes, or as a baseline for more advanced models.